-In response to this comment, the Company revised the descriptions on Page 20 as follows:
+In response to this comment, the Company has revised the above statements to read as follows:

-- Ace 1 - The Ace 1 is considered a high performance shortboard.
-This surfboard is for the more advanced surfer that excels at catching waves in all conditions.
-Performance is the design emphasis for this model.
-It is a good surfboard for waves up to 8-10 feet but is not suitable for waves beyond that height. - Bandito - The Bandito is considered a medium performance shortboard.
-This model is designed to allow the surfer to more easily catch waves than with the Ace 1.
-Its greater wave catching capacity does come at a cost though.
-It is less maneuverable than is the Ace 1 once the surfer is on the wave.
-Although less maneuverable, it is still a good surfboard for waves up to 8-10 feet but is not suitable for waves beyond that height. - Hot Pocket - The Hot Pocket is considered a fun shortboard.
-As such this surfboard was designed with an emphasis on making it easy to catch waves and ride them without worrying about maneuverability on the wave.
-It is a good surfboard for waves up to 6 feet but is not suitable for waves beyond that height. - 19.
-We note the prices that are listed here.
-From your website, it appears that you are offering some at prices discounted from the original prices.
-Please update your disclosure or add disclosure to indicate that you may sell at prices discounted from these disclosed prices from time to time or advise.
+- Ace 1 - We believe the Ace 1 is a high performance shortboard.
+We designed this surfboard for the more advanced surfer that excels at catching waves in all conditions.
+We emphasized performance in designing this model.
+We believe that this is a good surfboard for waves up to 8-10 feet but is not suitable for waves beyond that height. - Bandito - We believe the Bandito is a medium performance shortboard.
+We designed this model to allow the surfer to more easily catch waves than with the Ace 1.
+Its greater wave catching capacity does come at a cost though as we consider it to be less maneuverable than is the Ace 1 once the surfer is on the wave.
+Although less maneuverable, we believe that it is still a good surfboard for waves up to 8-10 feet. - Hot Pocket - We believe the Hot Pocket is a fun shortboard.
+As such we designed this surfboard with an emphasis on making it easy to catch waves and ride them without worrying about maneuverability on the wave.
+We believe that this is a good surfboard for waves up to 6 feet but is not suitable for waves beyond that height.